How to Get Into Middlebury: Acceptance Rate & Strategies

 • “Middlebury’s admissions decisions are based on high school records, recommendations, activities and interests, and student writing.
 Most students rank in the top 10 percent of their high school classes and challenge themselves with rigorous course loads and a commitment to non-academic interests.”

-Let’s look at the demographics of Middlebury College undergraduate student body.
-The following are the U.S. states that saw the greatest number of applicants accepted into the Class of 2025:
+Let’s look at the demographics of the Middlebury College undergraduate student body.
+Historically, the following are the U.S. states that saw the greatest number of applicants accepted into Middlebury:

 1. New York